FlutterFlow/flutterflow-documentation/docs/testing-deployment-publishing/testing/automated-tests.md

 :::tip[Best practices]

 - Start your test with this step for about 3 seconds (i.e., 3000ms).
-- After every "Interact with Widget" step, it's usually wise to add another "Wait to Load."
+- After every "Interact with Widget" step, it's usually wise to add another "Wait to Load".

 :::